-He earned his degree in Economics and Business, with a specialisation in Business Administration, at the Università Cattolica del Sacro Cuore (Sacred Heart Catholic University) in Milan.
-He is a registered professional accountant and a member of the Register of Auditors and has been a visiting lecturer at the faculty of Economics and Business of the University of Trento (from 1993 to 2001) and of the University of Pavia (since 1995).
+He earned his degree in Economics and Business, with a specialisation in Business Administration, at the Università Cattolica del Sacro Cuore (Catholic University of the Sacred Heart) in Milan.
+He is a registered professional accountant and a member of the Register of Auditors and has been a subject expert at the faculty of Economics and Business of the University of Trento (from 1993 to 2001) and of the University of Pavia (since 1995).
 After beginning his career in his father's practice, he joined the law firm of "Paolo Maria Tabellini and Associates" in 1990 as an associate.
 In 2000, he founded a professional association, primarily serving companies and/or groups, including those under reorganisation, expansion and restructuring.
 He holds and has held positions as Director and Statutory Auditor in industrial and financial companies, including listed companies.

-He has been a member of Prysmian's Board of Statutory Auditors since 16 April 2013, having been elected on the slate submitted by the shareholder Clubtre, which received the majority of votes in the Shareholders' Meeting.
+He has been a member of Prysmian's Board of Statutory Auditors since 16 April 2013.
+In regards to his current appointment, he was elected on 13 April 2016 from the slate submitted by the shareholder Clubtre S.p.A., which received the majority of votes in the Shareholders' Meeting.